HighNESS Conceptual Design Report: Volume I: Introduction and Scientific Motivations

 As mentioned previously, the first 15 instruments for the user program of ESS will view the top moderator.
 The start of operation of ESS will be at low power, which will be increased stepwise to finally reach the time average power of 2\,MW.
 It is planned to reach 2\,MW power around 2028.
 Beyond 2030, a second moderator system, like the one proposed herein, could become available.
 Around that date the facility would ideally be equipped with two separate neutron sources with the following features:

-\begin{itemize} \item[-] A high brightness bi-spectral (thermal--cold) moderator, based on water and liquid para-hydrogen, placed above the spallation target and able to serve all the 42 beam ports of the ESS grid with a thermal and cold brightness spectrum higher than anywhere other facility worldwide. \item[-] A high-intensity LD$_{2}$ moderator, placed below the target station, capable of directly serving instruments demanding a cold-neutron flux of unprecedented intensity or acting as a primary source for secondary VCN and UCN sources for experiments requiring sub-cold neutrons.
-In particular, the ESS would provide the first high-intensity VCN source in the world. \end{itemize} Thus, in this scenario of separate moderators optimized for separate neutron characteristics, ESS would offer a versatile neutron source of outstanding performance, spanning a large neutron wavelength range and without compromising performance (which is inevitable for a single-moderator case).
+\begin{itemize} \item[-] A high-brightness bi-spectral (thermal--cold) moderator, based on water and liquid para-hydrogen, placed above the spallation target, able to serve all the 42 beam ports of the ESS grid with brightness for thermal and cold neutrons higher than any other facility worldwide. \item[-] A high-intensity LD$_{2}$ moderator, placed below the target station, capable of directly serving instruments demanding a cold-neutron flux of unprecedented intensity or acting as a primary source for secondary VCN and UCN sources for experiments requiring sub-cold neutrons.
+In particular, the ESS would provide the first high-intensity VCN source in the world. \end{itemize} Thus, in this scenario of separate moderators optimized for different neutron characteristics, ESS would offer, with respect to the single-moderator case, a versatile neutron source of outstanding performance, spanning a larger neutron wavelength range, and delivering high brightness and intensity to the instruments according to their requirements.
 This will enable a plethora of multi-disciplinary activities which fit the original plan for ESS but offer many more possibilities beyond, for which there is strong topical scientific demand.

+At the time of the writing, it is challenging to predict whether this moderator will be installed before ESS reaches the 5\,MW design power.
+As a consequence, the majority of the findings presented in this work have been developed with consideration of both the 2\,MW and 5\,MW options.